See a Doctor Within 15 Minutes

 The lifespan of orthotics varies depending on the material, daily wear and tear, and the wearer’s activity level.
 Generally, over-the-counter insoles may need to be replaced every six months to a year.
 Custom orthotics, being more durable, can last for several years.
 It’s important to replace them when they start to lose their structural integrity or become uncomfortable.

-Can I use orthotics in any type of footwear or are they specific to certain types of shoes?
+Can I use orthotics in any type of footwear, or are they specific to certain shoes?

 How long does it take to get used to wearing orthotics?